 "The other fact is that these companies won't be able to make transactions in dollars because this will make them vulnerable to US financial authorities, so these companies may switch to maybe the euro or other currencies… in the long run it's going to have a negative impact on the United States.
 The US has profited immensely from foreign companies preferring to make their transactions in dollars," he added.

-Agreeing with Babich, Keen, a professor of economics at London's Kingston University, told Becker that "this sort of behavior by [US President Donald] Trump puts a very large iron bar on the wheel of deregulating trade."
+Agreeing with Babich, Keen, a professor of economics at London's Kingston University, told Becker that "this sort of behaviour by [US President Donald] Trump puts a very large iron bar on the wheel of deregulating trade."

 "It'll force a lot of companies to think we simply can't cope with this instability in our supply chain," Keen said, before stating that new sanctions would push Russian companies to conduct their business "domestically than internationally and run the risk of hand grenades being held by Trump."